-The Education/Communications Sub-committee addresses specific educational issues referred to it by Council.
+The Education Sub-committee addresses specific educational issues referred to it by Council.
 It is also responsible for the development and review of school policies, and for publications such as the school prospectus and school handbook.

 The Finance Sub-committee monitors the financial operation of the school.
 The sub- committee is also involved in long term planning and recommending expenditure priorities to Council.

 The Facilities Sub-committee is responsible for maintaining the grounds and buildings, co- ordinating working-bees and determining priorities for maintenance work.

 The Fundraising/Social & Community Sub-committee plans and co-ordinates various fundraising and social activities, including a school fete/carnival every second year.